VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/api/personnel_file_api/endpoints/personnel_file_api_documents.md

 ```
 &nbsp;
 #### 400 Bad Request - Request Validation Failed
-A '**400 Bad Request**' status code indicates that the server was unable to understand or process the request due
+This status code indicates that the server was unable to understand or process the request due
 to a client error.
 The response points to the specific problem.

 Note that the language of the errors can be changed by including the '**accept-language**'header.